Slater homers twice as Giants down Kershaw, Dodgers 5-4

 TRAINER’S ROOM

-Giants: RHP Jeff Samardjiza was placed on the 10-day injured list before the game due to right shoulder impingement. … RHP Trevor Cahill (fingernail) threw three innings during an intrasquad game on Friday but still hasn’t built up enough innings yet to rejoin the rotation.
+Giants: RHP Jeff Samardjiza was placed on the 10-day injured list after an MRI revealed rotator cuff inflammation in his right shoulder.
+He won’t throw for at least seven days. … RHP Trevor Cahill (fingernail) threw three innings during an intrasquad game on Friday but still hasn’t built up enough innings yet to rejoin the rotation.

 Dodgers: SS Corey Seager got a clean MRI scan on his back and is feeling less pain.
 Seager left Friday’s game after feeling discomfort in his lower back.